 View this post on Instagram

-@tamikadmallory is an activist from Harlem, New York City, who has been involved in civil rights organizations since she was 11.
-In the meantime, she has taken on a leading role in modern activism for human rights, equality and general social justice.
-In doing so, she positions herself as a supporter of feminism, LGBT rights, gun control and Black Lives Matter.
-In 2017 she organized as co-chair of the Women's March and founded the largest one-day protest in US history Until Freedom.
+@tamikadmallory is an activist from Harlem, New York City who has been involved in civil rights organizations since she was 11.
+She has now taken on a leading role in modern activism for human rights, equality and general social justice.
+In doing so, she positions herself as an advocate of feminism, LGBT rights, gun control and Black Lives Matter.
+In 2017, as co-chair of the Women's March and founded the largest one-day protest in US history Until Freedom.
 It is an intersectional activism organization that works against systemic and racial injustice.

-Current relevance: Although Mallory has been campaigning for ethical police behavior and social justice for years, her activism is increasingly coming into focus due to the current situation in the USA.
-In response to the tragic murder of George Floyd, she made a speech at a press conference in Minneapolis.
-In it she articulated the pain of the Black Community and called for more courage, compassion and justice.
+Current relevance: Although Mallory has been campaigning for ethical behavior by the police and social justice for years, her activism is increasingly coming into focus due to the current situation in the USA.
+In response to the tragic murder of George Floyd, she gave a speech at a press conference in Minneapolis.
+In it, she articulated the pain of the Black Community and called for more courage, compassion and justice.
 Your emotional message gained international resonance and emphasizes the importance of the BLM movement - this is how the activist encourages people worldwide to fight for positive change.

 3. Livia Rose Johnson